Skip to content

 // if libxml2 has entity resolution enabled

-Custom Entity Resolution
+Custom Entity Expansion or Preprocessing

-// VULNERABLE - Implementing custom entity resolver
+// VULNERABLE - Application-level entity expansion

 import (